jayanpraveen/covid-dashboard/README.md

 # Covid-Dashboard
 Deployed Dashboard: https://dashboard-covid-19-jp.herokuapp.com
 ***
-A simple dashboard showing the spread of covid-19 using World map and Heat map.
+An interactive dashboard showing the spread of covid-19 using World map and Heat map.

 ## Installation and Usage:

-Download and extract the source code and run ```Main.ipynb``` in the notebook folder.
+Download and extract the source code and run `Main.ipynb` in the notebook folder.

 You can also clone the repository using:
 ```